Whitehall London: The 9 Best Reasons to Visit

 8 | 10 Downing Street

-Aside from having one of the most famous buildings and clock faces in the world, Whitehall also has one of the most famous front doors, the one at 10 Downing Street.
+Aside from housing one of the world’s most famous buildings and clock faces, Whitehall also has one of the world’s most famous front doors: the one at 10 Downing Street.

 Beyond the door is the building that is the Prime Minister’s Office.